 Set the first filter on the "complication" column and "exclude" Smart Watch.
 Set the second filter on the "brand" column and "exclude" Ward and Megrette.
 Set the third filter to keep only Steel-gold.
 Or simply set the "data to plot" widget to "row 4".

-Plotting this slice of the dataset by dimension shows that something big happened at the Auriol and Marvin brand level.
+Plotting this slice of the dataset by dimension shows that something big happened at the Auriol and to smaller brands such as Marvin.

 Show small multiple plots